cscart/docs/en/user_guide/users/vendors/manage_vendor_plans.rst

    * **Price**—determines how much and how often a vendor has to pay for using this plan.

-   * **Transaction fee**—a commission from the sales that a vendor has to pay to the store owner.
+   * **Transaction fee**—a commission from the sales that a vendor has to pay to the marketplace owner.

      .. note::